ray-project/ray/doc/source/data/working-with-pytorch.rst

     ...

-For more details, see the :ref:`Ray Train user guide <train-datasets>`.
+For more details, see the :ref:`Ray Train user guide <data-ingest-torch>`.

 .. _transform_pytorch: